officerdwn/officerdownOS/README.md

 on it.
 PSA: With the v0.1.3 Update, at least with my testing, officerdownOS will not boot on legacy hardware, it still works on VMWare though.
-I will attempt to address this in the v0.1.4 update.
+I will hopefully release a patched iso tomorrow.
 Meanwhile, use v0.1.2 on lagacy hardware.

 Screenshot